 From CEO to Maestro Creative Leadership: Learning from the Maestros

-Conductors are the only members of the orchestra not making any sound, and yet, they create order out of chaos, attaining high degrees of artistic quality from a diverse group of musicians playing different instruments.
-This means working with a group of highly skilled professionals, who need to coordinate and adapt themselves to each other to perform as a unit.
-Conductors are also called Maestros, which means “teacher”.
-They need to be visionary and inspirational leaders, as well as teachers and coaches who develop their teams to achieve perfection.
+Conductors have a unique role in the orchestra; they are the only members that do not make any sound, yet they are the ones responsible for creating order out of chaos in the form of a high artistic quality in the blend of musicians playing a group of different instruments.
+How do they make it happen?
+It takes working with a team of highly-skilled professionals needing to coordinate and adapt themselves to each other to create a cohesive, ordered artistic unit of highly-skilled professionals.
+Conductors are also known as Maestros, meaning “teacher.”
+Maestros must be visionary and inspirational leaders, as well as teachers and coaches capable of developing their teams to achieve perfection.

-This leadership development program is designed to improve the leadership skills of senior managers through the teachings and experiences of renowned orchestra conductors.
+This leadership development program aims to improve senior managers’ leadership skills through the teachings and experiences of renowned orchestra conductors.